marcosgabarda/marcosgabarda.github.io/content/seeds/custom-service-dynamic-dns.md

 ## 📄 Description

-Create a local serivce in the computer that works as a DNS updater.
+Create a local service in the computer that works as a DNS updater.
 The router has an option to configure a custom service for dynamic DNS, therefore, this service could live in the server, and use the API from DigitalOcean to update the DNS record when the IP changes.